Coherent modeling of longitudinal causal effects on binary outcomes: Framework and problem description

 In this paper we consider a more general biomedical study with longitudinal measurements at multiple time points $0, \ldots, K$.
-Let $A_k$ and $L_k$ denote the binary treatment indicator and covariate measurement at time $k$, respectively and $Y$ be the outcome measured at time $K+1$.
-We also let $\bar{A}_k$ and $\bar{L}_k$ denote the treatment and covariate history up to time $k$, that is $\bar{A}_k = (A_0, \ldots, A_k)$ and $\bar{L}_k = (L_0,\ldots, L_k)$.
+Let $L_k; k=1,\ldots, K$ and $A_k; k=0, \ldots, K$ denote the binary covariate measurement and binary treatment indicator at time $k$, respectively, and let $Y$ be the outcome measured at time $K+1$; recall that $L_0$ denotes general baseline covariates that can be possibly high-dimensional and are not necessarily binary.
+The assumption on binary $A_k$ and $L_k$ may be relaxed; see Section \ref{sec:extension-general-treatment} in the Supporting Information.
+We also let $\overline{A}_k$ and $\overline{L}_k$ denote the treatment and covariate history up to time $k$, that is $\overline{A}_k = (A_0, \ldots, A_k)$ and $\overline{L}_k = (L_0,\ldots, L_k)$.
 We presume that the covariate measurement precedes treatment at the same time point.
-We use $Y(\bar{a}_k,\bm 0)$ to denote the outcome that would have been observed had the subject been exposed to treatment $\bar{a}_k$ until time $k$ and treatment $0$ thereafter.
+We use $Y(\overline{a}_k,\bm 0)$ to denote the outcome that would have been observed had the subject been exposed to treatment $\overline{a}_k$ until time $k$ and treatment $0$ thereafter.
 Implicit in this notation is the assumption of no interference between different subjects.

 Following \cite{robins1986new}, we make the sequential ignorability assumption such that